DIY Driveway Entrance Columns

 How to cut Airstone flat stones and corners

-Tip: lay out your flat stones and corners separately so you can see what you have to work with.
+- Lay out your flat stones and corners separately so you can see what you have to work with.
 You can create any kind of design you want but we found it easiest to create a random pattern.
-Watch the installation video for further details.

 You can either apply the adhesive directly to the stone or run long strips along the cement board.